 In 2010, the Endangered Species Trust commenced the Student Research Grants Program, administered by Wildlife Queensland, which provided funds to Queensland university students researching subjects relating to biodiversity conservation between 2010 and 2016.
-Of particular interest are projects which investigate methods of addressing or reversing the decline in native plant and animal species or their habitats, or other applied conservation outcomes in Queensland.
+Of particular interest to the Program were projects which investigated methods of addressing or reversing the decline in native plant and animal species or their habitats, or other applied conservation outcomes in Queensland.

 Arthur and Margaret Thorsborne were founding members of Wildlife Queensland’s Gold Coast branch established in the early 1960s.
 They worked tirelessly in numerous campaigns to protect the environment.
 They later moved to Cardwell where they campaigned to save significant local areas, in particular, Hinchinbrook Island, and species such as the cassowary and the Torres Strait pigeon.

 The Thorsborne Trust was established in memory of Arthur Thorsborne to continue the work he and Margaret initiated, and to extend their vision.

 The Thorsborne Trust is established under the constitution of Wildlife Queensland and is managed by a board of trustees, of which Margaret Thorsborne is the principle trustee.

 Margaret Thorsborne is also the well-respected and much-loved patron of Wildlife Queensland.

 Wildlife Queensland’s Gift Fund

 The Wildlife Preservation Society of Queensland Gift Fund was established by the Society to manage all funds collected through tax-deductible donations within Australia.
 The fund operates both under bylaws set out by our constitution and also the legal and taxation framework of the Commonwealth of Australia.